Salary discussion with the boss: no walk

 Even if you have waited for the right time for the conversation and also optimally prepared otherwise: A walk is never a salary conversation.
 Because no boss likes to get more money out.
 It takes a few rhetorical tricks.

-Because some bosses even learn by seminar to reject salary wishes of their employees, and many respond almost automatically rejecting.
-"I want more money!" - if you fall into the house with the door, you've already lost.
+Because some managers even learn to reject salary requests from their employees in a seminar, and many respond almost automatically to rejection.
+"I want more money!" - If you fall into the house with the door like this, you've already lost.
 The boss then immediately switches to resistance.

 Emphasize perspectives and further development

 Better: ask the boss for a discussion about your further development and prospects in the company: "I would like to talk to you about my development."
-If you show from the start that you want to afford more for more money, the boss is tuned immediately milder.
-If you can prove with records that you have already achieved a lot, that is also good.
+If you show from the start that you want to be able to afford more for more money, the boss is in a milder mood.
+If you can prove with records that you have already achieved a lot, it is also good.

-It is best to start with a suggestive question in the conversation, such as: "Do you agree with me that my work is therefore very important for the company?"
-If your boss now agrees with you, then later he can badly meet your demand by devaluing your performance.
+The best thing to do is to start the conversation with a leading question, like this: “Do you agree with me that my work is therefore very important for the company?”
+If your boss agrees with you right now, it will be difficult for you later to dismiss your claim by devaluing your performance.